peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 ## The Dance Around The Red Line
 Porn users constantly filter what they perceive to be acceptable and not acceptable when they watch the media.
 They focus on the parts of the content to which they are attracted the most, and they limit their curiosity to what they deem to be too weird or disgusting.
 Some users only try to watch the 'soft stuff' or limit themselves to a specific genre.
 They do this because they consciously or subconsciously fear the harmful effects of watching the 'forbidden' content.
 Even though they may illusion themselves into believing porn to be beneficial, some part of them still partly understands the reality.

 If one day, the user could not get their usual type of pornography, and there was only the 'weird' or 'unsafe' genre, do you think they would stop having a session?
-No!
-The brain does not care what you fap to; it is the seek-and-search of novelty that fuels this.
-To begin with, if they only had the choice of 'unsafe' porn, they may be disgusted or unnerved, but only after a few sessions, it would quickly become the standard.
+No. The brain does not care what you fap to; it is the seek-and-search of novelty that fuels this.
+To begin with, if they only had the choice of 'unsafe' porn, they may be disgusted or unnerved, but only after a few sessions, it would become the standard.
 What once was a 'forbidden' genre or what once they would have found disgusting is now their new normal, and they feel like they are not satisfied without using that genre.
 This is just part of the effects of dopamine desensitization - the old content seems mundane compared to more engaging and 'daring' content, fueling the desensitization even more.

 The reason why most users continue using is that although they may know the disadvantages outweigh the advantages, they still have the illusion that there is something in porn that we genuinely benefit from.
 We may enjoy relieving the withdrawal pangs that PMO creates, but as explained previously, this is just the end of aggravation rather than genuine peace.
 Surely it would feel so much nicer to skip this whole cycle and not to keep illusioning ourselves!